Truce hits Netanyahu support but still set for poll win

 After the announcement of the truce, Netanyahu's political opponents were immediately critical, saying the peace would never last and that Hamas had been let off the hook.

-"Right-wing and ultra-religious voters favoured continuing the military operation," Professor Yitzhak Katz, who conducted the Maariv poll, told Army Radio.
+"Right-wing and ultra-religious voters favored continuing the military operation," Professor Yitzhak Katz, who conducted the Maariv poll, told Army Radio.

 The survey said 31 percent of Israelis approved of the ceasefire while 49 percent were opposed.
-Asked if the army should have re-occupied Gaza, 41 percent were against and 29 percent in favour.
+Asked if the army should have re-occupied Gaza, 41 percent were against and 29 percent in favor.

 Israel captured the Gaza Strip from Egypt in the 1967 Middle East war and withdrew in 2005, leaving the territory in the hands of the Western-backed Palestinian Authority.
 Hamas seized control in 2007.